Hamdi Sula

-Hamdi Sula Umanailo (born 3 November 1997) is an Indonesian professional footballer who plays as a right back for Liga 1 club Semen Padang.
+Hamdi Sula Umanailo (born 3 November 1997) is an Indonesian professional footballer who plays as a right back for Championship club Deltras.

 Club career

 Sula started his career by joining Liga 3 club Perse Ende.
 He played for 2 season for Perse Ende.
 He then joined Persekat Tegal in 2019 season, and successfully brought Persekat Tegal promoted to Liga 2 next season.

 PSMS Medan

 In 2020, Sula signed a contract with PSMS Medan for a free transfer.
 Sula made his league debut on 7 October 2021 in a match against KS Tiga Naga at the Gelora Sriwijaya Stadium.
 On 11 October 2021, He marked his first win with PSMS in 2021–22 Liga 2 in a 0–1 away win over Muba Babel United.
-He contributed with 12 league appearances and without scoring during with PSMS Medan for 2021–22 season.
-In his second season at PSMS, Sula only went on to make 5 appearances, because Liga 2 was suspended due to a tragedy.
+He made 12 league appearances, for PSMS Medan during the 2021–22 season, without scoring.
+In his second season at PSMS, Sula only made five appearances, because Liga 2 was suspended due to a tragedy.